chungenyu6/SCoOP/README.md

 This work was supported in part by the U.S. Military Academy (USMA) under Cooperative Agreement No. W911NF23-2-0108.
 The views and conclusions expressed in this paper are those of the authors and do not reflect the official policy or position of the U.S. Military Academy, U.S. Army, U.S. Department of Defense, or U.S. Government.

-Also, we are grateful to prior works:
+Also, we are grateful to prior works providing code foundations:
 - [Semantic Uncertainty](https://arxiv.org/abs/2302.09664)
 - [VL-Uncertainty](https://vl-uncertainty.github.io/)